-For RMB denominated monetary assets and liabilities in Hong Kong, with all other variable held constant, a 5% increase/decrease in RMB rate against Hong Kong dollar at the end at the reporting period would have decreased/increased the Group's loss before tax by HK\$3,793,000 (2019: increased/decreased the Group's profit before tax by HK\$4,326,000).
+For RMB denominated monetary assets and liabilities in Hong Kong, with all other variable held constant, a 5% increase/decrease in RMB rate against Hong Kong dollar at the end at the reporting period would have increased/decreased the Group's loss before tax by HK\$4,038,000 (2020: HK\$3,793,000).

-\\ The credit quality of the financial assets included in prepayments, deposits and other receivables, rental deposits and loan to an associate is considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition.
+^{} The credit quality of the financial assets included in prepayments, deposits and other receivables, rental deposits and loan to an associate is considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition.
 Otherwise, the credit quality of the financial assets is considered to be "doubtful".